lucalamorte/lucalamorte/README.md

 Here are some things about me:

-- 🔭 I’m currently working for Kimberly Clark, as Service Now Administrator, for the DTS/ HR, R&E & Legal Area.
+- 🔭 I’m currently working for Kimberly Clark, as IT Trainee, for the DTS/ HR, R&E & Legal Area.

 - 🌱 I’m learning about RPA tools, web developement and many more this in college!